thoughtspot/thoughtspot.github.io/pages/data_integration/clients/install_odbc_solaris.md

     If you need to obtain the IP addresses of the nodes in the cluster, you can run the command `tscli node ls` from the Linux shell on the ThoughtSpot instance.

-6. Open the file `/solaris_sparc/Setup/odbcinst.ini` in the editor of your choice.
+7. Open the file `/solaris_sparc/Setup/odbcinst.ini` in the editor of your choice.
-7. Update the the line that starts with `Driver` to have the path to the file `libSimbaClient.so` (Use the path where you copied the library files).
+8. Update the the line that starts with `Driver` to have the path to the file `libSimbaClient.so`

+   Use the path where you copied the library files.
 For example, for the 64-bit ODBC driver:

     ```
     [ThoughtSpot(x64)]